-Note: The scan implementation of Figure 2 assumes that the input array's length (N) is a power of 2.
-In the cudaScan() function in scan.cu (which calls your implementation of $exclusive_scan()$), we solve this problem by rounding the input array length to the next power of 2 when allocating the corresponding buffers on the GPU.
+Note: The scan implementation of Figure 2 assumes that the data array's length (N) is a power of 2.
+In the cudaScan() function in scan.cu (which calls your implementation of exclusive\scan()), we solve this problem by rounding the array length to the next power of 2 when allocating the corresponding buffers on the GPU.
 However, we only copy back N elements from the GPU buffer back to the CPU buffer.
 This fact should simplify your CUDA implementation.

-Implementing Find Repeats Using Prefix Sum
+Implementing Find Peaks Using Prefix Sum

-Once you have written exclusive_scan(), you should implement the function find_repeats() in scan.cu.
-This will involve writing more device code, in addition to one or more calls to exclusive_scan().
-Your code should write the list of repeated indicies into the provided output array (in device memory), and then return the size of the output list.
+Once you have written exclusive\scan(), you should implement the function find\peaks() in scan.cu.
+This will involve writing more device code, in addition to one or more calls to exclusive\scan().
+Your code should write the list of indices for the peak values into the provided output array (in device memory), and then return the size of the output list.

-When using your exclusive_scan() implementation, remember that the contents of the start array are copied over to the output array.
-Also, the arrays passed to exclusive_scan() are assumed to be in device memory.
+When using your exclusive\scan() implementation, remember that it operates in place.
+Also, the array passed to exclusive\scan() is assumed to be in device memory.